 How will my spouse/civil partner and children split my stuff?

-The default is that your husband, wife or civil partner takes the first £250,000 worth of stuff, and all of your personal possessions.
+The default is that your husband, wife or civil partner takes the first £250,000 worth of assets, and all of your personal possessions.
 Anything left is then split 50:50 between them and your children.
 So for most people in their 20s everything will go to the husband, wife or civil partner.

 That sounds ok to me?